steveshogren/hugo-blog/content/post/why-emacs.md

 work, where I wrangle a large C# codebase.

 Emacs has many good plugins for different languages.
-Many, like the plugins for Haskell and Clojure, offer full suites of refactoring, auto-complete, build errors, and navigation.
+Many, like the plugins for Haskell and Clojure, offer full suites of refactoring, auto-complete, automatic build errors, and navigation.
 These plugins are fine, but often they come with a mental price for new shortcuts and workflows.
 Each new plugin has slightly different features and shortcuts.
 Over time, I have become less and less enamored with these plugins.

-A respected coworker said it best:
+Patrick Boe, a respected coworker said it best:

-> I am as fast with basic Vim editing as most people are with Resharper
+> A mastery of basic Vim and command-line tools rivals the productivity of
+> integrated refactoring solutions like ReSharper, and they work in every
+> language. - Patrick Boe

+I have had the unique experience of pairing with him and with several other ReSharper gurus over hundreds of hours in the last four years.
+I can safely say he is right, he is certainly as effective.
+He is very productive with just Vim macros and command line tools.
+Some tasks he is less efficient than ReSharper, some he is more.
+The benefit to him is he is just as productive in JavaScript, Haskell, and Clojure as he is in C#.
+He can cross terrain that ReSharper cannot.

+The tools we use to produce code are as much an abstraction as the tools we rely on in code.
+If you have a good set of abstractions, you can use them to solve any problem.
+A well-designed abstraction composes well, and therefore can be easily combined for new utility.

+Consider the sequence abstractions.
+With the abstractions: map, filter, and fold (in Linq: select, where, and aggregate), you can transform any sequence of data into another shape.
+A mastery of these three abstractions is the power to transform any data.
+The power of these abstractions comes from how easily they can be combined.

 I have found that if you have a good set of abstractions for editing code, you can be very productive across lots of languages and frameworks.